flawrist/win7underground/readme.md

 The mainstream lines up like cattle to revere the next leaking upgrade,
 scorning the past as if chronology equaled progress.
 But the mavericks?
 They know software doesn’t sour like milk.
-They see the forced evictions —
+They see engineered decay —
 machines built to ease the burden, stripped of purpose but not of power.
 Logic and silicon don't expire just because the beast gets hungry.
 A sturdy hammer drives nails long after the warranty turns to dust.